Moles and Mole Control

 Talparid Mole Trap

-To address this problem, Bell Laboratories introduces its new TALPIRID Mole Trap, a heavy-duty, dual-spring trap designed for use by the professional pest control market.
-TALPIRID Mole Trap offers professionals speed and safety in servicing mole accounts.
+Talpirid Mole Trap is a heavy-duty, dual-spring trap designed for use by the professional pest control market.
+Talpirid Mole Trap offers professionals speed and safety in servicing mole accounts.
 This specially designed "hands-free" mole trap is fast and easy to place and set.

 After identifying and properly preparing an active mole tunnel, simply place the trap jaws in the active mole tunnel and step on the trap's yellow foot pedal which sets the trigger below the surface.
 Once set, the low-profile TALPIRID Mole Trap sits close to the ground - no bulky metal or equipment sticking out of the ground.
 The trap's dual springs ensure maximum catching power.
 When a mole encounters the underground trigger, the yellow pedal springs up making notification of capture easy and safe.